 Warnings that are generated when binding DB2 CLI packages (such as db2clist.bnd or db2cli.lst) to workstation or host servers are expected.
-This is because DB2 uses generic bind files, but the bind file packages for DB2 CLI packages contain sections that apply to specific platforms.
-Therefore, DB2 might generate warnings during the binding against a server, when it encounters a platform-specific section that does not apply to the server.
+This is because DB2 database systems use generic bind files, but the bind file packages for DB2 CLI packages contain sections that apply to specific platforms.
+Therefore, a DB2 database system might generate warnings during the binding against a server, when it encounters a platform-specific section that does not apply to the server.